The Basics

 Every saw has its own little quirks that can take time to learn.
 If you have an oil/gas-powered saw it can be helpful to learn how these motors work.
 It took me some time doing it the hard way before I researched how these engines work differently from four-stroke engines and how to diagnose problems.

-This is a debated topic in the world of chainsaw enthusiasts.
+Given that my first use of a chainsaw resulted in a foot laceration my first search was “how do you use a chainsaw.”
+That search lead to a mountain of data some helpful and some not.
+The right was is a hotly debated topic in the world of chainsaw enthusiasts.
 Per Stihl and Husqvarna the two approved methods of starting a 2-stroke chainsaw are depicted by the man in Halloween colors.
 The two approved methods of starting the saw are on the ground, or between your knees.
 I will give the standing method a go this spring as I usually do the ground method.

 When I started YouTube training myself to run a saw and fell trees I started the saw completely wrong for months.
 Because of the videos I watched.
 I thought when you were starting the saw you are supposed to have your finger on the throttle!
 I’ve been told recently that this is a method to clear a flooded saws cylinder.
 However, in my case, I just wore out my whole arm trying to pull my shoulder out of the socket.
 If you have to yank on the cord more than 10 times something is probably wrong!